briward/raptor/README.md

 # Introduction

-Raptor is a tiny yet eloquent middleware framework designed for use with Deno.
-It's been built for those who value readability and expressive code.
-With Raptor, you'll find a harmonious balance between functionality and simplicity, allowing you to convey complex logic with minimal verbosity.
+Raptor is a lightweight middleware framework for Deno, focusing on readability and clear code.
+It balances functionality and simplicity, enabling you to express complex logic concisely.

 # Usage